ZQuestClassic/ZQuestClassic/resources/docs/packaging_quests.md

 ## Icons

-If a PNG is present at `My Game_extra/icon.png`, it will be used as the icon for the exe.
+If a PNG is present at `My Game_extra/assets/icon.png`, it will be used as the icon for the exe.
 Only PNG is supported, and it must be 32bpp ARGB.

+## Logo

+If a PNG is present at `My Game_extra/assets/logo.png`, it will be used in place of the ZQuest Classic logo on the save select screen.